JoinMarket-Org/joinmarket-clientserver/docs/YIELDGENERATOR.md

 + Wait and be patient.
 The volume of joins is always dependent on the number of takers.
 A successful join may take a day or longer to appear.

 ## Configuring
-Open one of the two built-in yield generators: `yield-generator-basic.py` or `yg-privacyenhanced.py` in a text editor and edit the configuration.
-Currently these are the fields.
+Open the configuration file, joinmarket.cfg in a text editor.
+Currently these are the generator-related fields.
 Most of them can just be left at the default values.

-	txfee = 1000
+	txfee = 100
-	cjfee_a = 2000
+	cjfee_a = 500
-	cjfee_r = '0.0002' # 0.02% fee
+	cjfee_r = 0.00002
 	ordertype = 'reloffer'
-	minsize = int(1.2 * txfee / float(cjfee)) #minimum size is such that you always net profit at least 20% of the miner fee
+	minsize = 100000

 Meaning of fields:
 + txfee.
 The yield generators contribution to the miner fee.
 + ordertype.
 One of 'reloffer', 'absoffer'
 + cjfee_r.
 Your offered coinjoin fee as a fraction of the coinjoin amount (for 'reloffer').
 Takers pay this to you.
 + cjfee_a.
 Your offered coinjoin fee as an absolute number of satoshis (for 'absoffer').
++ minsize.
+Fraction, 0-1 / variance around all offer sizes.
+Ex: 500k minsize, 0.1 var = 450k-550k

 ## Keeping Track of Returns